freetv-today/freetv-tooling/README.md

-# freetv-tooling
+# FreeTV Tooling

-`freetv-tooling` is the orchestration repo for the Free TV project.
-It coordinates development, builds, assembly, and verification across:
+`freetv-tooling` coordinates development, validation, builds, data workflows, and production assembly across the FreeTV repositories:

+- `freetv-server`
 - `freetv-viewer`
-- `freetv-server`
 - `freetv-data`

-The goal is to make local development, production assembly, and future deployment workflows reproducible from a single place.
+Each FreeTV repository can be developed independently when appropriate.
+Use FreeTV Tooling when a task crosses repository boundaries, such as running the complete local development environment, installing Viewer development data, or building a verified production assembly.

+FreeTV Tooling prepares files locally.
+It does not automatically commit changes, create GitHub releases, upload files, or deploy FreeTV.

+For help choosing the appropriate repository, see the [FreeTV organization overview](https://github.com/freetv-today).

-## What it does
+## Features

-This repo provides scripts to:
+- Coordinate the Admin Dashboard, Viewer, PHP backend, and Data repositories
+- Run the complete FreeTV development environment from one command
+- Configure repository paths, development ports, base paths, and production output
+- Install and reset disposable Viewer development data

-- run FreeTV Viewer and FreeTV Admin Dashboard in local development on separate ports,
+- Build the Viewer and Admin Dashboard independently or together
-- start a lightweight PHP API Server for Admin API requests,
-- build each repo independently,
-- stage Server-owned Viewer data and thumbnails,
+- Stage validated Admin-published data and thumbnails
-- assemble a validated local production package,
+- Assemble and independently verify a complete production build
-- verify that the expected deployment paths exist,
-- report whether the sibling repos are present,
-- compare a downloaded Production Content Snapshot with the local canonical data.
+- Detect occupied development ports before starting local services
+- Run repository maintenance and data-validation utilities
+- Support advanced canonical dataset and First Run release-package workflows

 ## Repository layout